courk/openflexure-microscope/docs/6_motor_controllers.md

 When you boot up the Raspberry Pi, the microscope software should recognise a supported Sangaboard is connected, and enable motorised control of the microscope stage.
 It should be detected as a Sangaboard v0.2; as far as the microcontroller is concerned, this option and the next one are identical.

+NB the diagram above shows the wires crossing over between the motors and the connectors - this is just due to the order of the wires on the two components in Fritzing; there is no need to modify the wiring between your motor and the driver board.

 [Sangaboard arduino sketch]: https://gitlab.com/bath_open_instrumentation_group/sangaboard/tree/master/arduino_code

 ### PCB + Arduino Nano (Sangaboard v0.2)